y7ksoftware/style/readme.md

  [Version](project.json), [Changelog](changelog.md)

-#### An extensive, opinionated SCSS boilerplate for the modern web.
+An extensive, opinionated SCSS boilerplate for the modern web.

 ## Structure

 ### Animations
 A place for pure CSS Animations.

-### Components
-A place for Vue.js Component Styles.

 ### Elements
 The styles applied to html elements.